 Summer Research Program

-We host a paid 10-week research program designed to provide community college students a structured and mentored research experience.
+We host a paid 8-week research program designed to provide students a structured and mentored research experience.
 Students work in teams to solve a biological question using a microfluidic device.
 Our program pairs you with expert mentors from biosciences and microfluidics, guiding you through interdisciplinary teamwork.
 You will learn how to build your own microfludic device and use it to gather experience with experimental design and troubleshooting, data acquisition and analysis.
 In addition, you will participate in career development programing including workshops on how to communicate your science effectively, ensuring you're equipped with skills for success in any scientific endeavor.
 Social events with other interns and Stanford researchers will expose you to other research and help build your scientific network!
 At the end of the program, you will be able to celebrate and present your progress at a research symposium.
+Would you like to be an intern during Summer 2026?

 2024 Summer Research Program Interns